CUH Logo

 If minimal bone grafting is required, it can be carried out at the time of your implant placement.
 If more extensive grafting is required, it will be carried out at least four months before your implant placement.

-There are four main types of bone grafting which are explained in this leaflet:
+There are four main types of bone grafting explained in this leaflet:

 What bone grafting materials are used?